wp-plugins/cbratingsystem/readme.txt

 To buy the pro version please check here http://codeboxr.com/installation-multi-criteria-flexible-rating-system-for-wordpress.html

 == Installation ==

-Please note: if you are updating to 3.3 from any other version you need to reset the rating tables.
-Go to Rating System from left menu, then tools -> click reset all.
-It will give a fresh rating system that works.
-We needed to change the database tables for this plugin and changed a log and couldn't keep the previous data to move for any better future of this plugin.

 How to install the plugin and get it working.